mmann1123/YM_TZ_crop_classifier/writeup/Revisions 1/comments.md

     """
     Looking at 'B12.absolute.sum.of.changes' we can see it best differentiates shrubs, cotton, and forest.
 The sum of absolute changes measures the total magnitude of variation in a time series by summing the absolute differences between consecutive time steps, effectively quantifying how much a variable fluctuates over the observation period regardless of direction.
 When applied to the B12 band (SWIR 2100-2280nm), this metric captures the cumulative volatility in canopy water content and structural properties throughout the growing season.
 B12's effectiveness at distinguishing shrub, cotton, and forests using sum of absolute changes likely reflects fundamental differences in their temporal stability and management regimes.
 Cotton, as an intensively managed annual crop, exhibits pronounced temporal variability in the SWIR signal driven by distinct phenological transitions and management interventions.
 Cotton fields progress through rapid establishment after planting, vigorous vegetative growth, flowering and boll development, and then defoliation before harvest—each transition creating sharp changes in canopy water content and structure that B12 captures.
     """

+- As suggested, we have added two visualizations of the crop classification results that also include an RGB input image, as well as 3 selected time series features that helped generate that classification.
+We hope that this will provide some visual evidence of its efficacy and some insight into how a variety of time-series features can identify critical signals for classification.
+These are included in the new 'Land Cover Product' section.

+- We largely revised the conclusion to better summerize our objectives, and finding but also added a large section outlining limitations of the study:

+    """
+    Our study has several important limitations that suggest directions for future research.
+Data collection constraints significantly impacted our results: the 2023 drought affected crop health and planting schedules, resulting in fields at varying phenological stages and some early harvests.
+Our concentrated data collection window (April-May 2023) captured crops primarily in late growing season, potentially missing spectral signatures from earlier phenological stages that could improve discrimination.
+Additionally, crop type imbalance in our dataset—with underrepresentation of crops like peanuts, soybeans, and okra these crops were dropped from the study.
+Confusion between similar crops (e.g., cassava and maize) indicates that additional discriminative features or more extensive training data are needed for these challenging classification scenarios.

+    Geographic generalizability remains an open question.
+Our model was trained exclusively on data from three districts in northern Tanzania (Arusha, Dodoma, and Mwanza), and its transferability to other regions with different agro-ecological conditions, farming practices, or crop varieties remains untested.
+The spectral and temporal signatures of crops can vary significantly with climate, soil conditions, and management practices, potentially limiting model performance in new geographic contexts.

+    Finally, interpretability trade-offs persist despite our use of SHAP values: while providing valuable insights into feature importance, the large number of features (33 final features from hundreds of candidates) still presents challenges for intuitive interpretation.
+Future work should focus on expanding geographic coverage to assess model transferability, incorporating multi-temporal data collection throughout the growing season, developing methods to handle class imbalance, and exploring more parsimonious feature sets that balance accuracy with interpretability.
+    """